Sales Management Training

 5. Recruiting and team building

 A key responsibility for your sales manager is knowing how to build a team by recruiting the right people and placing them in the right positions.
-While this seems intuitive, there a company should consider specific sales training topics that will reinforce the type and caliber of sales reps they believe is best qualified to meet corporate goals.
+While this seems intuitive, companies should consider specific sales training topics that will reinforce the type and caliber of sales reps they believe is best qualified to meet corporate goals.